tajmone/PBCodeArcProto/README.md

 - `French-Forum`: (empty)
 - `German-Forum`: `http://www.purebasic.fr/german/viewtopic.php?`

-The parser itself is going to be "dumb", and just make a list of strings out of them (duplicates allowed).
-After parsing, the app will convert all keys to identifiers (ascii conversion, lowercase, spaces to underscore) and look up the identifiers in a Map (definable via a settings file) to determine if a key is of interest for building the resume or not (in the latter case, just discards it).
+The parser itself is going to be "dumb", and just make a list of strings out of them (duplicates allowed). ~~After parsing, the app will convert all keys to identifiers (ascii conversion, lowercase, spaces to underscore) and look up the identifiers in a Map (definable via a settings file) to determine if a key is of interest for building the resume or not (in the latter case, just discards it)~~.

-This approach allows to easily integrate new keys into the sytem via settings file.
-Also, the map allows aliases to map to the same significant key, which might be useful in some cases.
+The extracted list of  `<key>:<value>` pairs will simply be converted to an HTML card, without the app caring what they might refer to.
+No maps are needed.

+## Carry-On Multi-Line Values

 For long `<value>` entries that span across multiple lines, a carry-on comment delimiter `;.` will be used.
 After parsing a key-value pair, the parser will always check if the next line starts by `;.`, and if it does it will carry on parsing the following lines until a non-carry-on comment is encountered (or the end of the block).
 Example: